Tags:From the press release from Mission Health:

 About Mission Health

-Founded in 1885, Mission Health is the region’s only not-for-profit, independent community hospital system governed and managed exclusively in Western North Carolina.
-Mission operates five hospitals, numerous out-patient and surgery centers, and the region’s only dedicated Level II trauma center.
-Its medical staff consists of more than 750 physicians, and is certified in over 50 medical specialties and sub-specialties.
-Centers of excellence include heart, stroke care and neurosciences, and pediatrics.
-Mission Hospital, the system’s flagship hospital, is licensed for 730 beds and is the busiest surgical hospital in North Carolina.
-Other Mission hospitals include Blue Ridge Regional Hospital in Spruce Pine, McDowell Hospital in Marion, and Mission Children’s Hospital in Asheville.
-With approximately 8,800 employees and 700 volunteers, Mission Health is dedicated solely to serving and improving the health and wellness of the people of Western North Carolina.
+Mission Health, which traces its roots in the region back to 1885, operates five hospitals, numerous outpatient and surgery centers, and the region’s only dedicated Level II trauma center.
+Its medical staff consists of more than 1,000 physicians and is certified in over 50 medical specialties and sub-specialties.
+Mission Health has seven Centers of Excellence: Cancer, Heart, Neurosciences, Orthopedics, Trauma, Women’s Health and Mission Children’s Hospital in Asheville – the region’s only Children’s Hospital.
+Mission Hospital, located in Asheville, is the system’s flagship hospital and is licensed for 730 beds.
+It is the regional referral center for tertiary and quaternary care and is the busiest surgical hospital in North Carolina.
+Other Mission Health member hospitals include Angel Medical Center in Franklin, Blue Ridge Regional Hospital in Spruce Pine, McDowell Hospital in Marion and Transylvania Regional Hospital in Brevard.
+With approximately 8,800 employees and 700 volunteers, Mission Health is dedicated to improving the health and wellness of the people of western North Carolina.